 These cards are useful as part of a broader rewards strategy

 As you can see, if you use one of these cards for all your spending, you’re not getting the best bang for your buck.
 But if you truly want to maximize your credit card rewards, these cards can be useful as part of a broader multi-card portfolio.

 You could use a 2 percent cash back card as a solid foundation and surround it with cards that emphasize categories in which you spend a lot of money.
-The Citi Custom Cash and the Venmo Card would be particularly well suited for some of the more obscure categories—such as home improvement stores, fitness clubs, entertainment, health and beauty, and bills and utilities—since these aren’t as common.
+The Citi Custom Cash and the Venmo Card would be particularly well suited for some of the less offered categories — such as home improvement stores, fitness clubs, entertainment and bills and utilities — since these aren’t as common.
 There are many more cards to choose from that offer enhanced dining, grocery, travel and gas rewards.

-Or if you really want simplicity, then a 2 percent cash back card is a solid choice.
-Chances are, a card that gives 2 percent cash back on everything would outpace one that only offers a better return on a single category.
+Or, if you really want simplicity, a 2 percent cash back card is a solid choice.
+Chances are a card that gives 2 percent cash back on everything would outpace one that only offers a better return on a single category if you spend enough.

 Have a question about credit cards?
 E-mail me at firstname.lastname@example.org and I’d be happy to help.